Schlaubischlump/LocationSimulator/README.md

 ## Description

 LocationSimulator is a macOS app which allows spoofing the location of an iOS device.
 The main target audience of this project are developers who want to test their location service based application.
 Of course you might as well use this app to spoof your location inside [PokemonGo](https://www.pokemongo.com), but don't blame me if you get banned.
-The method used to spoof your location is basically the same used by [PokemonGo Webspoof](https://github.com/iam4x/pokemongo-webspoof), except that Xcode is not required.
+The method used to spoof your location is basically the same used by [PokemonGo Webspoof](https://github.com/iam4x/pokemongo-webspoof) (except that Xcode is not required) or [iSpoofer](https://www.ispoofer.com).

 ## Background